-Apart from speculations by shockley and Read (1949) on the possibility that the etch pits on the surfaces of aluminium crystals observed by Lacombe and Beaujard (1944) were associated with dislocations, there appeared to be no experimental support for dislocation theory.
-The discussion on crystal growth which was organized by Faraday society crystals and found that well defined etch pits were formed at the points in which dislocations intersected the cleavage surfaces, when Lithium fluoride crystals were immersed in a very dilute aqueous solution of ferric fluoride or in a solution containing this substance and hydrofluoric acid.
+The work on the correspondence between etch pits and dislocations arose as a natural sequel to the studies of relationship between growth features (spiral terraces) and screw dislocations.
+The fact that the dissolution of a crystal occurs preferentially at the site of screw dislocations was first established by Horn /16/, Gilman and Johnston /17/· studied the behaviour of dislocations in Lithium fluoride crystals and found that well defined etch pits were formed at the points of intersections of dislocations with cleavage surfaces, when Lithium fluoride crystals were immersed in a very dilute aqueous solution of ferric fluoride or in a solution containing this substance and hydrofluoric acid.
 They were able to distinguish between dislocations already present in the crystals and dislocations freshly introduced by plastic deformation and also between edge and screw dislocations.

-The work on the correspondence between etch pits and dislocations arose as a natural sequel to the studies of relationship between spiral growth terraces and screw dislocations.
-The fact that the dissolution of a crystal occurs preferentially at the site of screw dislocations was first established by Horn (1952).
-Gilman and Johnston (1956) studied the behaviour of dislocations in Lithium fluoride

-The first theoretical treatment of the nucleation of etch pits at dislocations was given by Cabrera (1956).
-Cabrera and Lavine (1956).
-They postulated that the strain energy localized in the vicinity of a dislocation, lowered the free energy required for the nucleation of a cavity of unit depth at the site of intersection of dislocation with a crystal surface.
+The first theoretical treatment of the nucleation of etch pits at dislocations was given by Cabrera and Lavine /18/.
+They postulated that the strain energy localized in the vicinity of a dislocation, lowred the free energy required for the nucleation of dislocation with a crystal surface.
 This leads to the preferential dissolution of dislocation sites on the surface.
-Gilman (1960) has criticized this model because elastic strain energy of a pure screw dislocation is zero at the surface and both types of dislocations (having some finite energy at the surface) seem to be etched in almost identical fashion.
+Gilman criticized this model because elastic strain energy of a pure screw dislocation is zero at the surface and both types of dislocations (having some finite energy at the surface) seem to be etched in almost identical fashion.
 He has suggested that the dislocation core energy is more important than the elastic strain energy for nucleation of etch pits.
-This is supported by the following observations :- (i) The dislocations in metals are more difficult to etch than those in ionic or covalent crystals (ii) The core energies of dislocations in metals are less than in other types of materials while the elastic strain energies of dislocations are about the same for all materials. (iii) Since overlapping strain fields of dislocations closed together tend to cancel out, it would be expected on the basis of cabrera's model that widely separated dislocations would etch at different rates than ones closely spaced.
-Contrary to this, it is observed that etch pits at isolated dislocations within the subgrains of a crystal are of the same size as the etch pits in the sub-boundries. (iv) Dislocations having quite different rates (Gatos and Lavine 1960).
-Schaarwachter (1965) has (modified Cabrera's treatment taking due care of core energy suggested by Gilman.
-He distinguished three cases depending on the relative importance of the contributions of the dislocation core energy and elastic energy. (a) Only the core energy is important in lowering G (change in free energy of a two dimensional nucleus formed at dislocations).
-This is probably the case for metals. (b) Both the core and strain energy contribute to lowering of G. this is possibly the case for ionic and covalent crystals with small

-Burger vector. (c) only the strain energy of dislocation is significant and the cabrera's model is valid.
-This case applies to materials having large Burger vectors e.g. Organic materials.
+This is supported by the following observations:

+- (i) The dislocations in metals are more difficult to etch than those in ionic or covalent crystals. - (ii) The core energies of dislocations in metals are less than in other types of materials. - (iii) Since overlapping strain fields of dislocations closed together tend to cancel out, it would be expected on the basis of

+Cabrera's model that widely separated dislocations would etch at different rates than ones closely spaced.
+Contrary to this, it is observed that etch pits at isolated dislocations within the subgrains of a crystal are of the same size as the etch pits in the sub-boundaries.

+- (iv) Dislocations were etched at different rates /20/.
+Schaarwachter has modified Cabrera's treatment taking due care of core energy suggested by Gilman.
+He distinguished three cases depending on the relative importance of the contributions of the dislocation core energy and elastic energy. - (a) Only the core energy is important in lowering G (change in free energy of a two dimensional nucleus formed at dislocations).
+This is probably the case for metals. - (b) Both the core and strain energy contribute to lowering of G; this is possibly the case for ionic and covalent crystals with small Burger vector. - (c) Only the strain energy of dislocation is significant and the Cabrera's model is valid.
+This case applies to materials having large Burger vectors, e.g., organic materials.

-3.3 FORMATION OF VISIBLE ETCH PITS
+8.3 FORMATION OF VISIBLE ETCH PITS: